River University

 The pilot project of River University was created and founded by Ewa Leś, CCB Working Area Leader on Eutrophication, in 2018 in Poland.
 The aim was to gather river experts from several transboundary basins of Poland (Odra, Vistula/Western Bug, Neman) with their counterparts from Belarus and Ukraine to discuss i.a. issues related to inland navigation and large infrastructure projects on straightening river flows in these countries.
 In 2020, River University was established internationally

 under CCB umbrella, with the 1st online edition due to the Covid-19 pandemic.
 The focus was on Poland, in particular the Drawa river, presenting current riverine challenges impacting the society.
-All these looking towards European community goals.
+Since then program is successfully continued: for the the 2nd edition we swam into Lithuania (2021), 3rd one we experienced in Estonia (2022), moving to Germany for 4th edition in 2023.
+River University with its content is always reacting on the current water issues in European and non-EU countries.

 Participants